Declaration of Domicile: All You Need to Know

 Tax implications

-• Clarification of Legal Status: Filing the declaration provides legal clarity on the domicile for estate planning purposes, helping to ensure that Florida's favorable laws apply to the individual's estate and assets.
+- Clarification of Legal Status: Filing the Declaration of Domicile provides legal clarity on your domicile for estate planning purposes, helping to ensure that Florida's favorable laws apply to the individual's estate and assets.

-• Asset Protection: Florida offers strong protections for domiciled residents' assets, including the Homestead Exemption (mentioned above).
-This can safeguard the primary residence against creditors.
+- Asset Protection: Florida offers strong protections for the assets of domiciled residents, including the Homestead Exemption (mentioned above).
+This can safeguard your primary residence against creditors.

 Steps to establishing domicile in Florida